The Matador Club was once located at 466 Dovercourt Rd (just north of College St on the west side) in the Dufferin Grove neighbourhood of Toronto.

 In the early 1920s, the rear portion of the main floor was converted to a bowling alley for the Dovercourt Bowling Club.
 In 1953, above the existing alley, the second storey was also transformed into a bowling alley and renamed Elite Bowling.
 Along with the bowling, the structure housed a variety of commercial tenants.

 In 1964, Ann Dunn purchased the property and renovated the building.
-Ms Dunn, along with her five children, lived on the second floor while the main floor became a live music venue.
-Later that same year, The Matador Ballroom opened.
-Also known as Club Matador, the after-hours dance hall and live country music club hosted legendary artists including Leonard Cohen, Joni Mitchell, Gordon Lightfoot, Johnny Cash, Loretta Lynn, k.d. lang, Prairie Oyster, Stompin’ Tom Connors, Ian Tyson and Blue Rodeo.
+Ms Dunn and her five children lived on the second floor while the main floor became a live music venue.
+Later that same year, The Matador opened.
+Also known as Club Matador, the after-hours dance hall and live country music club hosted legendary artists, including Leonard Cohen, Joni Mitchell, Gordon Lightfoot, Johnny Cash, Loretta Lynn, k.d. lang, Prairie Oyster, Stompin’ Tom Connors, Ian Tyson and Blue Rodeo.

-On Friday and Saturday nights, when other live music clubs like the Horseshoe Tavern were closing for the evening, The Matador opened.
+The Matador opened on Friday and Saturday nights when other live music clubs, like the Horseshoe Tavern, closed for the evening.
 The after-hours club operated into the wee hours of the morning, opening from around midnight to 4:30 or 5 am.
 The Matador was also sometimes open on Sunday evenings.
 Along with a cover charge (which was $3.75 in 1981), the club officially served hot dogs and soft beverages.
 The honky-tonk even had a celebrity boot collection strung along a wall near the ceiling.

 Closing Time for The Matador